Mushrooms! They are such fantastical life forms, evoking thoughts of fairies and fairy rings with deeply entrenched folklore. Or smurfs.

 Shiitakes are commonly cultivated on logs.
 They are a great start to backyard farming in urban or rural settings, because they don’t require earthwork, and they are more than happy with a shady, forgotten corner of your yard.

 Here are the steps I went through on the two occasions that I started a set of shiitake logs:

 Step 1.
 Source your shiitake spawn.
 Some suppliers will actually sell you kitchen sized grow kits.
-If this is more your speed, check out Bay of Fungi in Sackville, NB.
 I live in Cape Breton, where Iris Vaisman of Bee Happy Farm will sell you a pre-inoculated log for your backyard.
 But if you are ready to get your farmer on…

 Hunt down some spawn!
 I used the same supplier both times: MycoSource It is important to remember that there are different strains of shiitake, so going with a supplier that serves your climatic zone is important.
 Tell them where you live, and confirm that the strain they offer will work for you.

 The first time I ordered from Mycosource, they sold their spawn in plug sheets.
 It was a large plastic sheet with little cylindrical cavities filled with spawn, each capped with a disk of Styrofoam.
 These plugs were incredibly easy to work with.

 The second time I ordered from them (this year), all they had available was the old school spawn.
 This more traditional method, starts with a bag of inoculated sawdust.
 It looks like a giant mushroom itself, all webbed with white mycelium.
 This method was more time consuming, but like other food and farming traditions, there was something lovely about doing it the way it has always been done.
 Nothing fancy.
 Either way, order them in the winter, for spring shipment.
 If you are using the traditional method, you may also want to order a tool for pushing the spawn into the holes, and some cheese wax for sealing the holes, unless you’d rather source these locally.